by Sally B.

 The most successful shop owners enjoy looking at the business itself – in addition to their products – as a creative venture.

 If Etsy is a big online craft fair, it’s a huge one: there are over 875,000 sellers currently.
 I like to picture this craft fair spread out on a lot of football fields.
-The good news is that tons of traffic comes to the event, like the huge flea market above.
+The good news is that tons of traffic come to the event, like the huge flea market above.
 The bad news is one little booth could get lost in the shuffle.

 What’s the lesson?
 If we build it, they will not necessarily come.
 In addition to what we sell, how we sell is vital.
-We need to set up our booths where people will find us, and make our products stand out.
-We need to spend time and effort on our businesses, not simply what we make.
+We need to set up our booths where people will find us and make our products stand out.
+We need to spend time and effort on our businesses, not simply on what we make.
 Many newcomers to Etsy don’t anticipate these needs—I know I didn’t.